gooderfreed/arena_c/README.md

 **Important Considerations:**

 *   **Arena Metadata Overhead:**  The arena metadata (e.g., block headers) consumes a small portion of the allocated arena memory.
-While relatively small (56 bytes per block header), this overhead can become significant if you allocate a very large number of extremely small, individual objects separately.  **It is NOT RECOMMENDED to use arena allocation for scenarios requiring allocation of a vast quantity of tiny, independent objects.**  For optimal efficiency, arena allocation is best suited for managing larger objects or groups of related objects with similar lifecycles.
+While optimized to only 48 bytes per block header, this overhead can become significant if you allocate a very large number of extremely small, individual objects separately. **It is NOT RECOMMENDED to use arena allocation for scenarios requiring allocation of a vast quantity of tiny, independent objects.**  For optimal efficiency, arena allocation is best suited for managing larger objects or groups of related objects with similar lifecycles.
 *   **Memory Locality:** Arena allocation can improve memory locality, as objects allocated within the same arena are likely to be physically close in memory, potentially improving cache performance.

 ## Getting Started